Railway to PB and LJ

 The La Jolla line depot at Silverado and Ivanhoe streets.

-Further south, the railroad acquired the two blocks on either side of Rushville Street between railroad’s right of way and Draper Avenue (then Orange Street).
+Further south, the railroad acquired the two blocks on either side of Rushville Street between the railroad’s right of way and Draper Avenue (then Orange Street).
 The city closed that block of Rushville Street and the railroad used the property for an engine house and a ‘wye’, tracks that entered the engine house from the main line in either direction and allowed engines to turn around by backing out in the other direction.

 Aerial view of La Jolla in the early 1920s.
 Although the railway was dismantled in 1919 its route can still be seen angling through what was then vacant land toward Cuvier Street.
 The site of the railway’s engine house and ‘wye’ at Rushville Street can be seen in the middle right of the photo.